twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program displays a critical error when using **Complete Composites** in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above uses a different icon set.
+* Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above changed the icons.
-* In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
+* In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (version 2.20 tested) or [UPX](https://upx.github.io/) (version 2.01 from 2006 tested) to unpack the executable file which isn't possible as UPX says it's not packed.
-* In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
+* In new fonts, the international currency sign (¤) is mapped in the Macintosh Roman glyph mapping list but not the euro (€).
-* The euro (€) and international currency sign (¤) has the same mapping in the Macintosh Roman glyph mapping list.
+* The euro (€) uses the same mapping for the international currency sign (¤) in the Macintosh Roman glyph mapping list.
 * Version 1.0 (1998-04-11) until 5.6 (2007-07-19) used ISO Latin-1 as the output encoding while current versions use Unicode.
 Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of e.g. having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use \\00AB as escape code.

 ## Unregistered version limitations
 The unregistered version has a grace period of 30 days with the following limitations based on the version number.
-* 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, the program will show a nag screen when pressing **Start**.
+* 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, a nag screen is shown when pressing **Start**.
 However, the program otherwise functions normally.
-* 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started.
+* 4.0 (2003-05-16) until 4.5 (2004-08-17) – After a grace period of 30 days, the program cannot be used at all until the registration process is started and completed.
 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and OpenType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program uses a reduced functionality mode, where e.g. tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) and 7.5 (2013-08-02) – The program will create subsetted versions when saving, testing, exporting or installing fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be saved, tested, installed or exported and OpenType collections cannot be extracted.